 No, this is optional.
 There is no vaccination certificate required for direct travel from Australia.
 However, it is best to check with your local doctor.
 Due to moderate risk or the presence of some diseases, vaccinations for Hepatitis A, Hepatitis B, Typhoid and Influenza are recommended.

-Nadi is one of the largest towns and most visitors’ first stop on Fiji, Nadi is a culturally diverse city of 30,000.
-Nadi Beach is a wide strand, perfect for lazing in the sun and watching sunsets.
+You'll be volunteering around Nadi, which is one of the largest towns and most visitors’ first stop on Fiji.
+As for activities, Nadi Beach is a wide strand, perfect for lazing in the sun and watching sunsets.
 Nearby Natadola Beach is Fiji’s most spectacular and is popular for swimming and body surfing.
-Options for evening trips to nearby beach.
-Other paces to visit in Nadi include Sri Siva Subramaniya, the largest Hindu temple in the Southern hemisphere, the Sleeping Giant orchid gardens, mud pool and Waqadra Botanical Gardens.
+There are also options for evening trips to nearby beaches.
+Other places to visit in Nadi include Sri Siva Subramaniya, the largest Hindu temple in the Southern hemisphere, the Sleeping Giant orchid gardens, mud pool and Waqadra Botanical Gardens.